 "Dan, as one of the tribes of Israel, shall avenge his people.
-There shall be a Judge, a scrpent in the way, an adder in the path, biting the heels of the horse, so that its rider shall fail backwards."
+There shall be a Judge, a scrpent in the way, an adder in the path, biting the beels of the horse, so that its rider shall fall backwards."